ibm-cloud-docs/solution-tutorials/extended-app-security.md

 ## Isolate runtime environments, networks traffic and data
 {: #isolate_environments}

 One of the fundamental principles of Cloud Computing is the sharing of resources.
-This could be the sharing of a machine, i.e., applications from many users running on the same computer, to just sharing the data center and parts of the infrastructure.
+This could be from the sharing of a machine (i.e., the sharing of applications by many users who are running on the same computer) to just sharing the data center and parts of the infrastructure.
 In the following, you learn how you can isolate runtime environments, network traffic and stored data to increase application security.

 ### Use dedicated resources and virtual private clouds
 {: #isolate_runtimes}